Buprenorphine (Absorbed through the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or breathing problems (such as COPD, apnea), heart disease, heart rhythm problems, gallbladder problems, low blood pressure, pancreas problems, or stomach or bowel problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or breathing problems (including COPD, sleep apnea), heart disease, heart rhythm problems, adrenal problems, gallbladder problems, low blood pressure, pancreas problems, or stomach or bowel problems.
 Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or alcohol or drug abuse.

 - This medicine may cause the following problems: